US once again vetoes Security Council resolution demanding immediate Gaza ceasefire, hostage release

 The resolution, drafted by the council's 10 elected members who serve two-year terms, goes further than previous drafts to highlight what it calls the " deepening of suffering " of Palestinian civilians.

+Algeria, one of the leaders of the resolution, also expressed dismay at another failed council action for Gaza, saying that it wanted to apologize to Palestinians for not doing enough to save civilians’ lives.

+But, Alegria's U.N. ambassador, Amar Bendjama, said that despite the failure to pass, “14 courageous members of this Security Council raised their voice.
+They have acted with conscience and in the cause of the international public opinion.”
+Pakistan's ambassador called the vote, which took place during the 10,000th meeting of the Security Council, “a dark moment.”

-It also reiterates demands from previous resolutions, including for the release of all hostages held by Hamas and other militant groups following their Oct.
+The resolution vote on Thursday had also reiterated demands from previous resolutions, including for the release of all hostages held by Hamas and other militant groups following their Oct.
 7, 2023, surprise attack in southern Israel that launched the war in Gaza.

 In opposing similar resolutions since November, the U.S. has complained that the demands, including a ceasefire, were not directly linked to the unconditional release of hostages and would only embolden Hamas militants.